AnyFetch/anyfetch.js/README.md

 - `deleteCompanyReset(cb)` will call `DELETE /company/reset`
 - `deleteToken(cb)` will call `DELETE /token`

-We use specific names when passing parameters:
+Some functions expect an `id` or `identifier`:

 - `getDocumentById(id, cb)` will call `GET /documents/{id}`
 - `getDocumentByIdentifier(identifier, cb)` will call `GET /documents/identifier/{identifier}`

-Some endpoints are expressed relative to a document.
-For the sake of clarity, we provide the following call syntax:
+Some other endpoints are expressed relative to a document.
+For example, `GET /documents/{id}/raw` refers to the document with id `{id}`.
+For the sake of clarity, we provide the following two-steps call syntax:

 - `getDocumentById(id).getSimilar(cb)` will call `GET /documents/{id}/similar`
 - `getDocumentById(id).getRaw(cb)` will call `GET /documents/{id}/raw`